How to Rent an Apartment with Bad (or No) Credit

 Offer to Pay More Rent

-If possible, offer to pay a higher rent and you might get the apartment.
+If you’re able to, offer to pay a higher rent and you might get the apartment.

 Prove that you are Working Towards Being Financially Responsible